adamoachs/KnexTelemetry/README.md

 ### Instantiation

 Create a `KnexTelemetryClient` object.
-Call KnexTelemetryClient::Init() before use
+In the project `setup` method, call KnexTelemetryClient::Init() before use

 	KnexTelemetryClient client;